Five Recipes for Good Liver Health

 - Lemon juice (optional)

-- Add the juices along with the rest of the ingredients to a blender and mix well.
+- Finally, add the juices along with the rest of the ingredients to a blender and mix well

 The drinks we shared here should be included as part of a balanced diet and, consequently, a healthy lifestyle.
 They should never be the only form of hydration or food source, nor a substitute for a treatment prescribed by a doctor (if any) or to cleanse your liver or other organs.